Stevia plant is a small, sweet, leafy herb of South American origin.

 Being a non-carbohydrate sweetener, stevia would not favor the growth of Streptococcus mutans bacteria in the mouth which is attributed to be a causative agent of dental caries and tooth cavities.
 On the other hand, certain compounds in stevia rather found to inhibit caries-causing bacteria in the mouth.

 Further, being a herb, stevia contains many vitals minerals, vitamins that are selectively absent in the artificial sweeteners.

 Stevia extract has been in use by native South Americans (where it is known as caa-he-éé or kaa jheéé) to reduce weight; to treat wound infections, inflammatory conditions, swelling in the legs and as a tonic to treat depression.

 |Fresh stevia leaf.|

-To store, place it in cool, dark, humid-free place like the one you do it for other dried herbs such as oregano, where it will stay fresh for several months.
+To store, place it in a cool, dark, humid-free place like the one you do for other dried herbs such as oregano, where it will stay fresh for several months.

 |Dried stevia leaves.|

 |Stevia sugar (Rebaudioside-A).|

 Farm fresh stevia plant leaves can be used directly in drinks as a sweetener.
-However, most often its dried powder/ refined stevioside/ stevia syrup are being used in the cooking.
+However, most often its dried powder/ refined stevioside/ stevia syrup is being used in the cooking.

 Remember to use dried stevia sugar in small proportions, as it is nearly 30 times sweeter than cane sugar.
 Roughly, one teaspoonful of dried leaves powder is equivalent to one cup of sugar; therefore, use it in small quantities adjusting the amount to achieve your desired levels of sweetness.